mountetna/monoetna/mountetna.github.io/metis.md

 `bin/metis_client` is a command-line client to interact with metis.
 To run the client requires Ruby 2.5+.

 You should install Ruby via [rbenv](https://github.com/rbenv/rbenv) and select one of the above versions (2.5 - 2.6).
-If you are using a non-Linux operating system, you will need to install the dependencies listed in [the non-Linux OS section](#non-linux-operating-system-dependencies).
+If you are using a non-Linux operating system, you will need to install the dependencies listed in [the non-Linux OS section](#non-linux-operating-system-dependencies) **before** installing `rbenv` or any of the target Ruby versions.

 #### Non-Linux operating system dependencies